 Make a search on the internet for popular marketing metrics.
 When you do so you will find a lot of advice on marketing metrics.
 This could, theoretically, be very useful to marketers and aspiring marketers.
 Sadly, often the advice given is pretty awful.
 As such I am creating this series of pages with my thoughts on popular metrics.
 These pages include advice on how the metrics should be constructed and things to watch out for.
 My advice applies both when creating the metrics and when being given the metrics by others.

 What “Popular Marketing Metrics” Is Not

 This Popular Marketing Metrics collection of pages will be different to the MASB Common Language Dictionary and even our Marketing Metrics book.
 In creating these popular marketing metrics pages my aim is not to duplicate the MASB Common Language dictionary, and our Marketing Metrics book.
 The sources above are designed to be authoritative texts.
-They are resources report on what marketers do.
+They are also resources that report on what marketers do.

 Here I will be slightly more controversial and criticize where I think criticism is due.
 Rather than seek to explain what people currently do this Popular Marketing Metrics series will be more prescriptive.
 It will say what I think marketers should do; even if this isn’t what many marketers are doing now.